IntersectMBO/cardano-coin-selection/information/specification.md

-This section introduces the fundamental concepts behind coin selection, provides a discussion of why coin selection is a non-trivial problem, and describes desirable properties of coin selection algorithms.
+This section introduces the fundamental concepts behind coin selection, provides a discussion of why coin selection is a non-trivial problem, and describes important goals of coin selection algorithms.

 ## What is Coin Selection?